Did you know Greenpeace fought the Charitable Registration Board for more than 8 years

 It all boiled down to whether protecting the environment is a public good worthy of being considered a charitable purpose.
 To us, it seems obvious that it should be.

 For a small nonprofit running on the smell of an oily rag (and literally fighting the emissions from oily rags), we just don't have the capacity to trudge through an uncertain legal framework.
 So we want to be upfront with our community - we are a nonprofit, but we are not a registered charity.

 How is Co-Benefits structured?

 We are a company with a charitable constitution.

-We registered as a company on the Companies Register, but have been established and must operate as a charity.
 This type of structure goes further than the concept of a ‘social enterprise’, something you may have heard about before.
 Our constitution strictly binds us to:

 - Use 100% of the profits to further the mission.

 - Not distribute any income to our members other than to pay for any expenses/goods/services provided for the company to further the mission.

 Because of this, we call ourselves a nonprofit because we are 100% not for profit.

 Why isn’t Co-Benefits a charity?